 Sven joined Watsi on July 16th, 2015.
-Six years ago, Sven joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Sven's most recent donation supported David, a farmer from Kenya, to fund a fracture repair for his broken leg.
+25 other people also joined Watsi on that day!
+Sven's most recent donation supported Hiram, a young boy from Kenya, to fund surgery to heal his clubfoot.

 David is a small scale farmer from Nazareth, Kenya.
 He is married, with six children.
 David does not work as much as he used to but does farming on his small piece of land.
 However he hasn't been able to do this since his fall.
 David was referred to our medical partner's care center, Nazareth Hospital, by his neighbor, who is one of the support staff there.
 The staff reported that David had fallen and broken his leg, to which the doctor advised an ORIF repair surgery to heal his leg.
 David says that bad luck is following him.
 In 2018, he had also fallen and sustained a closed fracture on his femur.
 On May 21st of this year, he fell again and sustained a closed fracture tibia on the same leg.
 David is experiencing pain and is unable to use his right leg.
 If not treated, he may develop malunion or healing with deformity.
 Fortunately, surgeons at our medical partner, African Mission Healthcare (AMH), can help.
 On June 17th, David will undergo a fracture repair procedure (ORIF), so that David can be relieved of the pain, walk with ease, and farm.
 Now, AMH is requesting $1,049 to fund this procedure.
 “If my neighbor did not help me come to Nazareth and access this help, I don’t know what would have happened to my leg.
 My family still depends on me so I humbly request for help, to see myself walking again.
 I will appreciate,” said David.